 The second goal is to ensure that dozens of young Rochester citizens recognize the University of Rochester not only as one of the nation’s best universities, but also as their neighborhood college.”

-First year and transfer students are eligible and must:
+First year and transfer students at the College of Arts, Sciences, and Engineering are eligible and must:

 - Reside in the City of Rochester.